My Collection: THORN Pilote T1

 The Thorn Pilote does look good, operate well and this one hasn't needed any repairs that I can see of.

-This said, the Pilote has several drawbacks.
-The first is the canopy: It's extremely flimsy, and on the deep polycarbonate bowl versions like this one, can't be opened fully unless the bowl hangs open.
-The bowl is held on by two brittle plastic hinges, which are made of two parts.
-The smaller of these often falls out when the bowl is opened.
-The clips are also plastic, and are quite easy to break off.
+This said, the Pilote had a few drawbacks in my opinion.
+The first is the canopy: On the deep polycarbonate bowl versions like this one, can't be opened fully unless the bowl hangs open.
+The bowl is held on by two plastic hinges, which after so long in service could go brittle.
+The clips were made of two parts - at least in my experience the smaller of these often falls out when the bowl is opened.
+The clips are also plastic, and were quite easy to break off if too much force was applied.

 A view with the bowl opened, revealing the 70W SON-T lamp inside.